atom-box/tatll/posts/booknotes-How-to-be-fearless-by-Jessica-Hagy.md

 ---
-title: Booknotes 7 Simple Steps by Jessica Hagy
+title: What I Learned from Reading 7 Simple Steps by Jessica Hagy
 description:
 date: 2023-01-18
 tags: